Dorsey's Square jumps in market debut, offering hope to tech startups

 “It's still a good game," Bulger said.
 "Just in the last two rounds you're not getting venture capital-like returns for the risk you are taking."

-Square's strong start was followed by a positive debut by online dating empire Match Group Inc, whose shares finished the day up nearly 23 percent.
+Square's strong start was followed by a positive debut by online dating empire Match Group Inc (MTCH.O), whose shares finished the day up nearly 23 percent.

 Tom Donino, co-head of trading at FNY Capital Management, said it is unusual to see a stock trade up so much after pricing below the expected range, as Square's did.